Abdillahi-A/CapitalCityChallengeWithAPI/README.md

 Test your geography knowledge!

 ## Changes
-1. Used requests library to pull in data about cities from a RESTAPI.
+This is an update of the CapitalCityChallenge game I built in 2018.
+This time around I decided to use the requests library to pull in data about cities from a RESTAPI instead of hardcoding data.
 Therefore if answers are weird, blame the API!